Aims and Scope

 Data Access and Retention

-The authors may be asked to provide the raw data of their investigations for editorial review and should be prepared to provide public access to such data for a reasonable period of time after the publication of their paper.
+The authors may be asked to provide the raw data from their investigations for editorial review and should be prepared to make such data publicly available for a reasonable period after publication of their paper.

 Originality and Plagiarism